melles1991/usecuewebsite/portfolio/felgen-wie-neu.md

 ---

-Dit is een website voor Dirk Ihmer, die velgen restaureert 'als nieuw' door ze te schuren, poedercoaten en af te werken.
-De site is minder dan 1 MB groot en heeft een mooie subtiele Ken Burns slider.
-Voor de techniek is gekozen voor Jekyll i.c.m. het CMS van CloudCannon.
+This is a website for Dirk Ihmer, who restores rims 'as new' by sanding them down, coating them and finishing them.
+The website is less than 1 MB in size and has a beautiful subtle Ken Burns slider.
+This site is powered by Jekyll in combination with the CloudCannon CMS.